bshambaugh/ockam-experiments/README.md

 paraphrasing the video in the tutorial: "The ATECC508A creates a digital signature which allows the data and digital signature to be sent, verifing the sender."
-"It is using the private key to create the signature, that can only be found on the chip" -- presumably the private key on the chip operates on the message to create the signature https://www.youtube.com/watch?v=_MjjF211BM8
+"It is using the private key to create the signature, that can only be found on the chip" -- presumably the private key on the chip operates on the message to create the signature
+"your signature will change because even though we are using the same private key on the same chunk of data, there is a bit of randomness provided by elliptic curve cryptography"
+"sign some data using the private key and verify it using the public key" https://www.youtube.com/watch?v=_MjjF211BM8